codepath/android_guides/Animations.md

 ## Property Animations

 Property animations were a more recent Android feature [introduced in 3.0](http://android-developers.blogspot.com/2011/05/introducing-viewpropertyanimator.html).
+The primary motivations for the introduction of the property animations system are outlined clearly in this [post from 2011 introducing property animations](http://android-developers.blogspot.com/2011/02/animation-in-honeycomb.html).

 Common properties commonly animated on views include:

 | Property                       | Description          |
 |---------------------------------------| ------------         |